 Perth is well placed to benefit from south-east Asia’s growing importance as a business destination, yet it can also work with Europe more easily than the rest of Australia.
 “Perth benefits from being on the same time zone (GMT+ 8) as Singapore, Kuala Lumpur, Hong Kong, Beijing and Shanghai”, Stuart explained.
 “It’s also the only Australian city that can do business with Europe during their normal working day.”

 At SilverDoor we are rapidly expanding our property profile across Australia and a number of new properties in Perth will be added to our website over the coming months.
-Apartments we currently offer in the city, all of which Stuart visited on his trip, include Medina Grand Perth (pictured), Quest West End and St Georges Terrace Apartments.
+Apartments we currently offer in the city, all of which Stuart visited on his trip, include Adina Apartment Perth (pictured), Quest West End and Citadines St Georges Terrace Apartments.